Good friends + Fun board games = Great times

 Your job is to pull out an individual block – one hand only! – and place it atop the tower without letting any of it tumble.
 It’s easy at first, but eventually friction and gravity beat you.

-Maybe college students in engineering would especially like to tackle this one…?
+Maybe college students in engineering or carpentry would especially like to tackle this one…?

 Have You Scene It?